Overview

 Adults 18+

-Adult Binge Drinking chart description: Chart shows that 28.6% of randomly surveyed adults exhibit binge-drinking behavior, as compared to the Healthy People 2030 target of 25.4%.
+Adult Binge Drinking chart description: Chart shows that in 2021, 28.6% of randomly surveyed adults exhibit binge-drinking behavior, as compared to 19.6% in 2025 and below the The Healthy People 2030 target of 25.4%.

 - Binge drinking – Four or more drinks for women, or five or more drinks for men during an occasion.